 The preparation of financial statements in conformity with FRS 102 requires the use of accounting estimates and for management to exercise judgement while applying the Company's accounting policies.
 These estimates are based on the management's best knowledge of events, which existed at the reporting date, however, the actual results may differ from these estimates.
-The area involving a higher degree of judgement or complexity and which involves significant assumptions is the valuation of loan investments, which are held at amortised cost less impairment, and equity (or equity related) investments which are held at fair value through profit or loss (see note 2e).
+The area involving a higher degree of judgement or complexity and which involves significant assumptions is the valuation of loan investments, which are held at amortised cost less impairment and investments at fair value through profit or loss.